 Most of us like to think of ourselves as silver-lining type people, on a quest to find happiness in every situation.
 You could say, our generation has become obsessed with it, from the way we spend our money, to the way we decorate our homes.
 This could be because we now know the impact negative emotions can have on our health, in particular, stress.
-But, in a recent study published in the journal of Emotion, researchers have found that better health could be linked to "emotional diversity" rather than just having positive emotions.
+But, in a study published in the journal of Emotion, researchers have found that better health could be linked to "emotional diversity" rather than just having positive emotions.
 When I first read that, I was, well, relieved.

 The study worked by researching 175 participants and asking them to log their emotions for 30 days by rating their moods with words like enthusiasm, determination, pride, inspiration, strength, and of course, happiness.
 They also asked participants to record negative emotions, which is how their emotional diversity was measured.
 At the same time, the participants were getting blood tests over this period, as well as six months after.
 The findings?
 People with the lowest rates of inflammation were the same ones who reported a wide range of positive emotions.
 Other studies have also shown that having strong emotional diversity is also linked to less medication use and better healthy living habits such as exercise and eating.

 Another author of the study, Jordi Quoidback says in the article, "biodiversity increases resilience to negative events because a single predator cannot wipe out an entire ecosystem, emodiversity [a.k.a emotional diversity] may prevent specific emotions—in particular, detrimental ones such as acute stress, anger, or sadness—from dominating the emotional ecosystem."